efernie/backbone-contact-example/README.md

   1. Install Node ([Install Wiki Page](https://github.com/joyent/node/wiki/Installation))
     * I personally like to install node from the source, that way when you need to update node all you have to do is update the repo on you machine and check out the new branch and re-make node.
-(Yes I know there are other options but this is my way.)
+(Yes I know there are other options but this is the way I prefer.)
     * If you already have node installed you can just clone the repo and run npm install.

   2. Create a new Directory (eg. Backbone Example)